-For more information about international student admissions, visit www.randolph.edu/successcenter/international.php, contact Tammy Cheek at 336-633-0246, or email at twcheek@randolph.edu.
+For more information about international student admissions, visit www.randolph.edu/studentresources/international-students, contact Dean Beck at 336-633-0265, or email at gdbeck@randolph.edu.

 Special Students

 Students who have not applied for admission into a specific program are classified as Special Students.
 Special Students are required to submit an application for admission and are eligible to take an unlimited number of courses.
 Special Students must meet the prerequisites/corequisites for courses they plan on taking.
 Special Students are not eligible for financial aid.